Scientific Steering Committee

 Ex-Officio Sponsor Representatives

-Call for SOOS Scientific Steering Committee nominations is now open
+Call for SOOS Scientific Steering Committee nominations is CLOSED

 The Scientific Committee on Oceanic Research (SCOR) and the Scientific Committee on Antarctic Research (SCAR) invite nominations of qualified individuals to serve on the SOOS Scientific Steering Committee (SSC), for terms beginning on 1 October 2022.